jskress/builder-tool/docs/guides/cli.rst

     field of the project file's ``info`` object.
 This allows the use of language tasks on an ad-hoc basis, without requiring its physical reference in the ``project.yaml`` file.
-This is most useful for things like synchronizing dependency information from the ``project.yaml`` file to an IDE, say, or other one-off tasks.
+This is most useful for things like synchronizing dependency information from the ``project.yaml`` file to an IDE, checking what the version of a dependency is in a remote repository and other such one-off tasks.

 ``--verbose``
     Specifying this option enables more verbose output, both from the builder tool